Alasdair/sail-arm-boot/README.md

 Files required to boot Linux on (currently unreleased) Sail ARM model

-start.S is based of code in u-boot
+start.S and system.h is based of code in u-boot